-This one contains a few hard-coded values because I didn’t want to overload the final material with parameters.
+This one contains a few hard-coded values because I didn’t want to overload the final Material with parameters.
 These values plug into the hardness input on the SphereMask nodes, and control the definition of the pulse.
-At 100 and 90, the ring has a hard outer edge, with a softer inner falloff.
+At values of 100 and 90 the ring has a hard outer edge with a softer inner falloff.

 Volumetric fog uses a camera-aligned 3D voxel grid with a relatively slow update cycle.
 This is to save on performance and to avoid jitter and/or other weird real-time behaviour.
-As a result though you may experience strange results if you set your pulse width too thin.
+However, as a result though you may experience strange results if you set your pulse width too thin.

-This function is responsible for distorting our spherical pulse based on a scrolling Volume Texture.
+This function is responsible for distorting our spherical pulse and creating the smoke-like effect.
 There isn’t much to this one, and it’s here that we are finally using our Volume Texture.

 The function also has parameters to tile and scroll the texture, which I mostly keep to a low value just to offset the texture slightly between pulses so it’s harder to pick out the repeating pattern.
 You can get some pretty trippy effects by increasing this value.

-You can break the functionality of this material into two sections.
-First we use MF_DistortWorldPosition to distort the object’s world position (fancy that), and then we lerp that output by a SphereMask node.
+You can break the functionality of this Material into two sections.
+First we use MF_DistortWorldPosition to distort the object’s world position (fancy that), and then we lerp the output by a SphereMask node.
 This means that the further we get from our object’s origin, the more distorted the coordinates will become.

-Next we feed those coordinates into a MF_SphericalPulse node, and plug feed the result into the Extinction input.
+Next we feed those coordinates into a MF_SphericalPulse node, and plug the result into our Extinction input.

 Volume Materials and Exponential Height Fog

-When applying a Volume Material to a mesh, be aware that the size of the mesh will dictate the size of the effect.
-Although the size of our pulse is defined in the material, if you apply it to something much smaller, the effect will be cut off.
-Likewise, if you apply it to a mesh that’s much larger, you might be doing a lot of unnecessary calculation.
+When applying a Volume Material to a mesh be aware that the scale of the mesh will not always dictate the size of the effect.
+Our pulse radius is defined in the Material, so if you apply it to something much smaller the effect will be cut off.
+Likewise, if you apply it to a mesh that’s much larger you’ll be doing a lot of unnecessary calculation.